Tips on how to build a staff rewards calendar

 1. Leaders must lead by example

-Nothing worse than staff making an effort and the leaders of the business just treating it like another day.
+Nothing worse than all the staff making an effort and the leaders of the business just treating it like any another day and not getting involved.

 2. Provide sufficient notice